SpeedaRJ/obsidian_folder_tabulation/README.md

 - You might need to restart Obsidian after installing the plugin for the buttons to appear.
 - The plugin doesn't play well with pinned tabs.
 Otherwise it should work fine.
 - Mobile support only tested through the developer preview.
+- Performance might be an issue on large vaults (don't quite know why).
+- If a window is in the background, the plugin will not move it to the front.

 ---